Casy4impact/Cohort-Analysis-for-assessing-customer-retention/README.md

 2. Targeted Promotions: Utilize seasonal insights for strategic marketing campaigns.
 3. Customer Experience Optimization: Focus on improving customer satisfaction and loyalty.
 - Excited to delve deeper into these trends and drive data-informed strategies!

+- This is the link to all the projects I completed on AMDARI platform: https://www.amdari.io/profile/casmir-anyaegbu-600